Skip to content

 Tier-based access: student, faculty, sponsor

 Three default roles, configurable to your program.
-Each tier gets its own hours, room set, booking limits and badge profile.
-SSO via your university’s identity provider, so a student stops being a student the day they graduate — without anyone having to remember.
+Each tier gets its own hours, room set and booking limits, driven by membership, so a student stops being a student when their membership ends, without anyone keeping a parallel list.

 • Per-tier room access, hours and booking windows

-• Auto-expiry on graduation date or sponsor end-of-engagement
+• Membership end dates expire access on graduation or end-of-engagement

 • Solves semester scheduling